14th Week of Pregnancy (Week 14)

-Welcome to the 14th week of pregnancy.
+Welcome to week 14 of your pregnancy.
 You are now right in the middle of the second trimester – a time often considered the most pleasant phase of pregnancy.
-Your baby is growing rapidly, and your body is also continuing to change in order to make space for the little miracle developing inside you.
-Now is a good time to fully enjoy the joy of your pregnancy.
+Your baby is growing rapidly, and your body continues to change to make space for the little miracle developing inside you.
+Now is a great time to fully enjoy the joy of your pregnancy.

-You are probably wondering about your baby's sex in the 14th week of pregnancy.
-From this week onwards, you are officially allowed to find out (for example, during a detailed ultrasound examination).
-However, during an ultrasound scan, it is still difficult to tell whether you are expecting a boy or a girl.
+Chances are, you’re wondering about your baby’s gender in week 14.
+From this week on, you may be able to find out officially (for example, during a detailed ultrasound scan).
+However, during a sonography, it can still be difficult to tell whether you’re expecting a boy or a girl.

 Your baby:

-- The facial features are becoming finer and the forehead is now visible.
+- The facial features are more refined and the forehead is visible.
 Your baby is starting to develop facial expressions, such as frowning.

 - The vocal cords are forming, and the first taste buds are developing.

-- At 14 weeks of pregnancy, it can drink amniotic fluid and actively kick with its hands and legs.
+- At 14 weeks, your baby can swallow amniotic fluid and is actively kicking with hands and feet.

 Your body:

-- The uterus continues to grow and is about the size of a small plate at week 14 of pregnancy.
+- The uterus continues to grow and is about the size of a small plate at week 14.

-- You may notice a significant increase in your appetite, as you require more energy.
+- You may notice a marked increase in appetite, as you now need more energy.

-- Many pregnant women feel less tired and more energetic in the 14th week of pregnancy.
+- Many pregnant people feel less tired and more energetic at 14 weeks.

-- You may feel a slight pulling sensation in your lower abdomen – these are the muscles stretching.
+- You might feel a slight pulling sensation in your lower abdomen – these are the muscles stretching.

-- Your baby's nervous system continues to develop connections and the blood vessels are becoming more stable.
+- Your baby’s nervous system continues to connect, and the blood vessels are becoming stronger.

-- The pancreas is functioning in week 14 of pregnancy and the liver continues to develop.
+- The pancreas is working at week 14, and the liver is developing further.

-- Your circulatory system is under greater strain – make sure you drink enough fluids, especially water.
+- Your circulatory system is under more strain – make sure you drink enough fluids, especially water.

-Your little one is about 8 cm long and weighs between 25–50 grams at 14 weeks of pregnancy.
-This means it has doubled its weight compared to last week and is now about as big and heavy as a peach.
-The oesophagus, windpipe and larynx are fully developed.
-Fingernails are also growing during the 14th week of pregnancy.
+Your little one is about 8 cm long and weighs between 25–50 grams in week 14.
+This means they have doubled their weight compared to the previous week and are now roughly the size and weight of a peach.
+The oesophagus, windpipe, and larynx are fully developed.
+Fingernails are growing in week 14 as well.
 Eyes and ears are now in the correct position on the head.
 The eyes cannot be opened yet.
-However, your baby can already perceive the difference between “light” and “dark”.
-Gradually, the difference in proportion between the body and the head is balancing out, as the head will now start to grow a little more slowly.
+However, your baby can perceive the difference between “light” and “dark”.
+The difference in body-to-head proportions is also slowly evening out, as the head now grows a little more slowly.

-Your baby senses through chemical messengers in your blood whether you are stressed or relaxed.
-Naturally, you already want to spare your little one from stress.
-However, it is unavoidable that something will upset you from time to time.
-Prenatal psychologists have discovered that your baby also calms down again as soon as you are relaxed.
-It is not at all desirable for your baby to never experience any excitement.
-Only in this way does their brain learn to process not-so-pleasant impressions as well.
+Your baby can sense through messengers in the blood whether you are stressed or relaxed.
+Of course, you want to spare your little one from stress even now.
+But it’s unavoidable that something may upset you from time to time.
+Prenatal psychologists have found that your baby will calm down again as soon as you are relaxed.
+It’s not actually desirable for your baby to experience no excitement at all.
+Only by being exposed to various impressions can their brain learn to process them, even the less pleasant ones.

 Your body in week 14 of pregnancy:

-Your uterus is now getting bigger and, as a result, so is your bump.
-Especially mums who are pregnant for the first time have to wait a little longer, but you can slowly see a lovely curve forming.
-Please don’t compare yourself to other pregnant women.
+Your uterus is now getting bigger and so is your bump.
+Especially mums who are pregnant for the first time may have to wait a bit longer, but now you’ll slowly see a lovely little bulge.
+Please don’t compare yourself to other pregnant people.
 Every pregnancy is different and every body is different.
-What you are achieving right now is simply incredible.
-So be gentle with it.
+What you’re achieving right now is simply incredible.
+So be kind to yourself.

-You may notice that you are more forgetful than usual in week 14 of pregnancy.
-However, there’s no need to worry about this.
-From now on, your brain is forming new neural connections so that you can better focus on and respond to your little one’s needs.
+You may also notice that you are more forgetful in week 14 than usual.
+However, there’s no need to worry.
+From now on, your brain is forming new neuron connections, helping you to focus better on your baby’s needs.

 Between the 11th and 14th week of pregnancy, a nuchal translucency scan can be performed.
 Here, during the so-called first trimester screening, the density of your little one's neck tissue is measured via ultrasound to detect possible signs of developmental abnormalities.
 Seek advice on this from your gynaecologist.